khakhalin/Dynamic-clamp-2018/Pipeline.md

 Some common functions used by more than one utility here:

-* dispf - a custom mix between disp() and fprintf() that arranges outputs as a table, easy to copy
+* dispf - a custom mix between disp() and fprintf() that arranges outputs as a table, easy to copy ----------- TODO -----------